Blonde (Frank Ocean album): Release and promotion

 "Late", Boys Don't Cry library card posted by Frank Ocean on July 2, 2016.

 On April 6, 2015, Ocean announced that his follow-up to Channel Orange would be released in July, as well as a publication, although no further details were released.
 The album was ultimately not released in July, with no explanation given for its delay.
-The publication was rumored to be called Boys Don't Cry, and was slated to feature the aforementioned "Memrise", although the track did not make the final track listing.
+The publication was rumored to be called Boys Don't Cry, and was slated to feature the aforementioned "Memrise", although the track did not make the final track listing and was never officially released.
 On July 2, 2016, Ocean hinted at a possible third album with an image on his website suggesting a July or November release date.
 On August 1, 2016, a live video marked the first update on the website since the library card post from July.

 Many news outlets reported that August 5, 2016, could be the release date for Boys Don't Cry.
 The website video was revealed to be promotion for Endless, a 45-minute-long visual album that began streaming on Apple Music on August 19, 2016.
 The day after the release of Endless, Ocean advertised four pop-up shops in Los Angeles, New York City, Chicago and London.
-These shops offered hundreds of free magazines titled Boys Don't Cry, containing photography by Wolfgang Tillmans, Viviane Sassen and others, and a poem by Kanye West about the fast-food chain McDonald's.
+These shops offered hundreds of free magazines titled Boys Don't Cry, which contained a CD version of Blonde.
+The magazines themselves contained various photography by Wolfgang Tillmans, Viviane Sassen and others; a screenplay called "Godspeed" (which shares the same name of a track on Blonde), interviews with various people including the American rapper Lil B, and a poem by Kanye West about the fast-food chain McDonald's.
 Later in the day, the album was released exclusively on the iTunes Store and Apple Music.
-However, the track list differed from the digital version of the album, with an extended version of "Nikes" featuring Japanese rapper KOHH.
+However, the CD track list differed from the digital version of the album, with an extended version of "Nikes" featuring Japanese rapper KOHH.
 "Nikes" was officially released as the album's lead single on August 20, 2016.

 Rather than going on a typical promotional tour playing radio festivals and appearing on television shows, Ocean spent a month after the release of Blonde, traveling to countries such as China, Japan and France.
 He also chose not to submit Blonde for consideration at the Grammy Awards, stating "that institution certainly has nostalgic importance...
 It just doesn't seem to be representing very well for people who come from where I come from, and hold down what I hold down."